- Should I take a multi-vitamin?

 If you need some help planning a heart healthy diet contact our nutritionist Karin Palmer, RD, LD, CDE.
 We offer this service to our students.
-You can make an appointment with her by contacting the student health center at 216-397-4349, or e-mail her at email@example.com.
+You can make an appointment with her by contacting the Student Health and Wellness Center at 216-397-4349, or e-mail her at email@example.com.

 A: What a great question.
 We have seen over the years that food portions have gotten larger, supersized is enough for at least two people.
 Larger muffins, bigger slices of pizza, jumbo soft drinks, etc., has led to an increase in waistlines and body weight.
 These growing portion sizes are changing what Americans think of as a “normal” portion size.
 This is called “Portion Distortion.”

 A portion size is the amount of food served in a single eating occasion.
 For example, a bowl of pasta from Olive Garden is a portion.
 A serving size is a standardized unit for measuring food.
 This would actually be much smaller than what you get at Olive Garden.
 A serving of pasta is ½ cup cooked.
 Below are some tips for controlling portion size and sticking to appropriate servings:

 - To know serving sizes for different foods, see the chart below.

 - Use smaller size plates to eat.

 - When at a restaurant, be especially wary of the serving size.
 Split a dish or take half of your meal home.

 - Don’t go for seconds.